robsiegwart/pyBOM/README.md

 `BOM.BOM.aggregate`
-  : Get the aggregated quantity of each part/assembly from the current
-    BOM level down
+  : Get the aggregated quantity of each part/assembly from the current BOM level down

 `BOM.BOM.summary`
-  : Get a summary in the form of a DataFrame containing the master parts
-    list with each item\'s aggregated quantity and the required packages to buy if the `Pkg QTY` field is not 1.
+  : Get a summary in the form of a DataFrame containing the master parts list with each item's aggregated quantity and the required packages to buy if the `Pkg QTY` field is not 1.

 `BOM.BOM.tree`
   : Return a string representation of the BOM tree hierarchy